pcausey/UVA_NASA_2022/README.md

 ### Questions
-You can forward us any questions you have at the following emails:
+You can forward any questions you have at the following emails:
-* Stephen Whetzel - sjw5ke@virginia.edu (or swhetzel@cubs.com)
-* Abhi Dommalapati - ad4bu@virginia.edu
-* Jack Peele - jcp2jf@virginia.edu
-* Sebastian Ranasinghe - sar2jf@virginia.edu
+* Peter Causey - petercausey@gmail.com

 ### Notes
 Deprecated_Detritus contains old files I either did not have the time to go through or the heart to delete.
 Feel free to ignore them.